LISTEN-moe/android-app/README.md

 ### Release

-The release builds are signed by and uploaded to the Google Play Store and Amazon App Store by [@arkon](https://github.com/arkon/).
+The release builds are signed by and uploaded to the Google Play Store by [@arkon](https://github.com/arkon/).

+F-Droid release are automated ([see F-Droid wiki](https://f-droid.org/wiki/page/me.echeung.moemoekyun.fdroid)).

 ## License